Inflammation and cancer

 Inflammatory cells

-You are alive because of inflammation.
-It is your body’s natural response to infection or injury.
-In normal circumstances, inflammation eliminates foreign invaders (bacteria or viruses), damaged cells to heal wounds within hours or days.
+Inflammation is your body’s natural response to infection or injury.
+In normal circumstances, inflammation eliminates foreign invaders (bacteria or viruses) and damaged cells to heal wounds within hours or days.
+However, this life-saving process can also be harmful.
+Chronic inflammation is linked to more than 50 per cent of all deaths worldwide and one in five cancers.

 How does inflammation contribute to cancer?